Accommodations Toolkit

 Louisiana

-Before Testing: Testing locations and logistics must be secured in advance of testing.
-During Testing: The student reads aloud the assessment to him or herself.
-Students may use an external device such as a whisper phone, read to themselves in a normal voice, or use other strategies from classroom instruction.
+Student reads assessment aloud to self: The student reads aloud the assessment to themselves.
+The student may use an external device such as a whisper phone, read to themselves in a normal voice, or use other strategies from classroom instruction.
 The student must be tested in a separate setting.
+Testing locations and logistics must be secured in advance of testing.

 Maryland

-Accessibility Features for All Students Identified in Advance:
+Accessibility Feature for All Students Identified in Advance (Designated Feature):

 Massachusetts